navazjm/todoapp/README.md

 ## About Todo App

-Used this project to learn the basics of NodeJs, Express with TypeScript, and Prisma.
+Used this project to learn the basics of NodeJS, Express with TypeScript, and Prisma.

 ## Run Project Locally